awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-dms-endpoint.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DatabaseName`  <a name="cfn-dms-endpoint-databasename"></a>
 The name of the endpoint database\.
 For a MySQL source or target endpoint, do not specify DatabaseName\.
+To migrate to a specific database, use this setting and `targetDbType`\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)